aws-dev-staging/langchain-agent/README.md

 ## Overview
 Generative AI agents are capable of producing human-like responses and engaging in natural language conversations by orchestrating a chain of calls to foundation models (FMs) and other augmenting tools based on user input.
 Instead of only fulfilling pre-defined intents through a static decision tree, agents are autonomous within the context of their suite of available tools.
 [Amazon Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service that makes leading foundation models from AI companies available through an API along with developer tooling to help build and scale generative AI applications.

-This sample solution creates a generative AI financial services agent powered by Amazon Bedrock.
-The agent can assist users with finding their account information, completing a loan application, or answering natural language questions while also citing sources for the provided answers.
+This sample solution creates a generative AI insurance agent powered by Amazon Bedrock.
+The agent can assist users with finding their account information, completing a home, auto, and life insurance quote requests, or answering natural language questions while also citing sources for the provided answers.
 This solution is intended to act as a launchpad for developers to create their own personalized conversational agents for various applications, such as chatbots, virtual assistants, and customer support systems.

 [Amazon Lex](https://docs.aws.amazon.com/lexv2/latest/dg/what-is.html) supplies the natural language understanding (NLU) and natural language processing (NLP) interface for the open source [LangChain conversational agent](https://python.langchain.com/docs/modules/agents/agent_types/chat_conversation_agent) within an [AWS Amplify](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html) website.
 The agent is equipped with tools that include an Anthropic Claude 3 Sonnet FM hosted on [Amazon Bedrock](https://aws.amazon.com/bedrock/) and synthetic customer data stored on [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) and [Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/what-is-kendra.html).